indieSoftware/INCoreData/docu/UsageExamples.md

 ```

 However, keep in mind that accessing the models needs to be done in a `context.perform {}` block (or a `coreDataManager.performTask {}` block).
-That means they should be queried on a view model to gather the data, but then the models need to be converted into view models which hold the corresponding data without the need to query the managed objects on their context.
+That means they should be queried on a view model or additional layer to gather the data, but then the models need to be converted into simpler view models specific for the view which holds only the corresponding data without the need to query the managed objects on their context when accessing the properties.